History of Antarctica: South American involvement

 On January 14, 1939, Norway declared its territorial claims on Antarctic territory between 0° and 20° (Queen Maud Land).
 This alarmed the Chilean government, which led President Pedro Aguirre Cerda to encourage the definition of the National Antarctic Territory.
-With the establishment of Decree No. 1541 on September 7, he organized a commission to examine Norway's interests in the Antarctic territory.
+With the establishment of Decree No. 1541 on September 7, he organized a commission to examine Norway's interests in the Antarctic and the Chilean rights in the territory led by Julio Escudero Guzmán.
+The Commander Ramón Cañas Montalva demanded on April 1, 1940, that the Chilean borders in the Antarctic should been explicitly stated as soon as possible.